Don’t complicate family meals

 4. Turn off the TV during meals ____ times this week.

 As mentioned earlier, add the phrase “phones or electronic devices” to “the TV” in the statements above.

 Begin with why we want to achieve our goal

 This step-wise approach works well for taking action on meeting goals.
 All too often we jump right to the highest level and fail.
 By working through the stages and beginning with answering the “why this action is important” question before proceeding, you will be set up for success.

-These initiatives build awareness of the benefits of sharing meals and provide practical solutions to the most common barriers to eating together.
+Learn more about these initiatives build awareness of the benefits of sharing meals and provide practical solutions to the most common barriers to eating together: